 The State of Connecticut, Department of Energy and Environmental Protection (DEEP

-) is charged with conserving, improving and protecting Connecticut’s natural resources and environment as well as making affordable, clean and reliable energy available for the people and businesses of the state.
-The agency is also committed to playing a positive role in building Connecticut’s green economy and fostering a sustainable and prosperous economic future.
+) is charged with conserving, improving and protecting the natural resources and the environment of the state of Connecticut as well as making cheaper, cleaner and more reliable energy available for the people and businesses of the state.
+The agency is also committed to playing a positive role in rebuilding Connecticut’s economy and creating jobs and to fostering a sustainable and prosperous economic future for the state.

-Questions regarding this opportunity should be directed to: Uma Arun at email@example.com
+Questions regarding the job posting may be directed to Uma Arun at firstname.lastname@example.org

 PURPOSE OF JOB CLASS (NATURE OF WORK)